 - Age – Whether the individual’s age places them at a high or low risk of needing public assistance.

-- Health – Whether the individual’s health or existing medical condition place them at a high or low rick of needing public assistance.
+- Health – Whether the individual’s health or existing medical condition place them at a high or low risk of needing public assistance.

 - Education and Skills – USCIS will examine the applicant’s education level and English proficiency as it pertains to their ability to obtain and maintain gainful employment in the United States.